 You will see from my CV that prior to first being elected as a Vice President, I held positions from Branch Chairman to Association Chairman; from Area Chairman to Regional Chairman.

-I had worked within the Conservative Women's Organisation (CWO) as a Regional Chairman and sat on their national committee.
+I have worked within the Conservative Women's Organisation (CWO) as a Regional Chairman and sat on their national committee.

 I have served as a Patron of the Conservative Foundation and have also been a member of the Association Finance Board.

 I am proud of my contribution thus far but am always acutely aware that for any of this voluntary activity to be successful you need good, sound, solid teamwork.
-Teamwork is always key to our success.
+Teamwork is always key to our success and we need it more today than ever.
+We must put division firmly behind us in order to succeed.

 And so, membership is our Party's lifeblood and increasing our membership is vital.
-And never more so than following that General Election triumph and the recent Brexit vote.
+And never more so than following the last General Election.

-CWO has been going from strength to strength with their candidate training and professional teamwork, as so clearly demonstrated in the magnificent 2015 election results!
+CWO has been going from strength to strength with their candidate training and professional teamwork, and we will need their input and expertise even more as the months go on.

 CPF has also spread their net ever wider as they continue to create better communication and teamwork throughout the UK.

 Meanwhile, Emma Pidding, our former Convention Chairman always nurtured and strengthened the effectiveness of the Strategy Team via superb teamwork.
-And her excellent successor, Rob Semple, has most certainly carried on the basis of those fundamental traditions throughout his two years at the helm.
+And her excellent successor, Rob Semple, has most certainly carried on the excellent teamwork of Convention during his two years as Chairman.

 I have been privileged to have served our Party in many ways and in many roles over many years.
 But, as I say, I could not have achieved anything without first class teamwork.

-And the next task – now that the referendum is over – is to ensure that we unify the Party once more and start working towards victory at the 2020 General Election.
+The fallout from the EU referendum and the General Election caused division.
+Everyone accepts that.
+Our task now, however, is to ensure that we unify the Party once again and start working towards victory at the next General Election, whenever it comes.
 Without unity there can be no team work.
 Unity is strength.
 And without that strength, there will be no victory.
 That is not acceptable.
 We must unify to win.
 And win, we shall.